bradwestfall/css-workshop/lessons/05-layout-essentials/exercise/README.md

 # Exercise

-Use absolute positioning to make a credit card UI
+## Task: Use absolute positioning to make a credit card UI

-## Task

 - You'll need to start by putting `position: relative` on the container.
 - Absolute-position the inner parts of the credit card to make it look like the `final.png` graphic